Nottingham Museums

 Our Museums

-Nottingham Museums encompasses seven sites rich in history and culture.
+Nottingham Museums encompass several sites rich in history and culture.
 Open to the public, these historic sites house treasures and artifacts from across the globe.
 Learn more about them below.

 Nottingham City Council’s Museums & Galleries is the oldest municipal museum service outside of London